tohinz/CharacterGAN/README.md

 See our example training data in `datasets` for examples of both files.

+We provide two examples (produced by [Zuzana Studená](https://artemisfilm.webnode.com/)) for training, located in `datasets`.
+Our other examples were trained on data from [Adobe Stock](https://stock.adobe.com/) and I currently have no license to distribute them.
+You can purchase them here:
+* [Dog](https://stock.adobe.com/images/great-dane-dog-run-cycle-animation-sequence/292133555): we used all images
+* [Cow](https://stock.adobe.com/images/cow-walk-cycle-animation-frames-loop-animation-sequence-sprite-sheet/326705734): we used the first eight images
+* [Ostrich](https://stock.adobe.com/images/ostrich-run-cycle-animation-sequence-loop-animation-sprite-sheet/326702824): we used the first nine images

+There are also several websites where you can download Sprite sheets for free.

 ### Train a Model
 To train a model with the default parameters from our paper run: